HanZhang206/3D-Hapkit/README.md

 ## Manufacture List
 - Parts List: [Here is a parts list with purchase information]().
 - STL files for 3D printing: [Click here to download a zip file of Hapkit STL Files]().
 Note: Model units are in mm.
-- DXF files for Laser cut: [Click here to download a zip file of Hapkit DXF Files]().Note: Model units are in mm.
+- DXF files for Laser cut: [Click here to download a zip file of Hapkit DXF Files9
 - Modifiable SolidWorks files: [Click here to download a zip file of Hapkit SolidWorks Files]().
 Note: These are only for use with the SolidWorks CAD program.
 - 3D printing tips: [Here are 3D printing tips for creating your 3D-printed Hapkit parts]().
 - Assembly instructions: [Here are instructions for assembling your Hapkit into a functional haptic device]().